 PayPal Sandbox Account

-Very often, it happens that the WooCommerce store is up and running with the inventory uploaded, all extensions in place and the shop ready to go live.
-However, as a final check, there is no way of testing if the payment gateway is working other than actually carry out a real transaction.
+Very often, it happens that the WooCommerce store is up and running with the inventory uploaded and all the extensions in place along with the payment gateway but you haven’t tested it yet because there is no way of doing it other than carrying out an actual transaction.

 Login to the PayPal Developer Website